 The Early Years

-In the early 1920s, British Airways’ predecessor companies had no formal uniform.
-Pilots and cabin crew wore their civilian clothing, which lacked standardization.
-In 1937, British Airways Limited introduced its first uniform for its all-female cabin crew.
-These uniforms exuded glamour and style, featuring tailored jackets, skirts, and hats.
+In the 1920s, British Airways’ predecessor airlines had no formal uniforms at all.
+Pilots and cabin crew wore their own clothes – imagine the inconsistency.
+By 1937, British Airways Limited introduced its first standardized uniform for the all-female cabin crew.
+These early designs emphasized glamour and style with tailored jackets, skirts, and hats.
+Air travel was exotic, expensive, and exclusive; the uniforms reflected that.

 The Post-War Era